Trust Center

 Current registry trust model

-External witnessing, external anchoring, and third-party cosignatures must not be marketed as active until they are active in production and visible in public verification material.
+Do not market external witnessing, external anchoring, or third-party cosignatures as active until they are active in production and visible in public verification material.

 What reviewers can verify independently